-Vandal, one of New York’s hottest new restaurants (but not one of the best), commissioned eight local artists to design its space—and it’s stunning.
+Vandal, one of ’s hottest new restaurants (but not one of the best), commissioned eight local artists to design its space—and it’s stunning.

 The massive space occupied by the restaurant, located on Bowery, features artwork from different street artists, meant to reference the area’s history.